Coming of Age in Karhide: Themes

-Sandra Lindow stated that the kemmerhouse was an "effective cultural solution to the problem of sexuality", because socially acceptable promiscuous sex (both homo- and hetero-sexual) occurred in the absence of a power differential, thus making it healthy.
+Sandra Lindow stated that the kemmerhouse was an "effective cultural solution to the problem of sexuality," because socially acceptable promiscuous sex (both homo- and heterosexual) occurred in the absence of a power differential, thus making it healthy.
 In addition, Gethenians were shown as having an inbuilt mechanism which forces them to seek consent for any sexual activity.
-The story further challenges conventional sex mores because the narrator Sov is seduced by her male parent Karrid, so that she may kemmer for the first time as a woman, according to the tradition within their family.
+The story further challenges conventional sex mores because the narrator Sov is physically embraced by her male parent Karrid so that she may kemmer for the first time as a woman, according to the tradition within their family.
 However, Karrid does not take advantage of his position, and permits no further sexual activity to take place.
 Lindow states that this experimentation was possible in a story written in 1995 in a way that it was not when Left Hand was written; "In 1968 and 1969, Le Guin's imagination did not yet include Gethenian homosexuality, gynocentrism, or the multiplicity of connection possible inside a kemmerhouse; however, by 1995 [...] much had changed in the cultural acceptance of sexuality."

-The story complicates the common theme of transitioning to adulthood by examining this transition on a planet where individuals have no fixed gender identity.
-The narrator Sov goes through a period of intense worry and anxiety when she learns she is going to kemmer for the first time.
-After experiencing the kemmerhouse, however, she says that "love is love", no matter whether a person is in kemmer or not.
-Thus, the story separates the idea of love from a person's sexual and gender identity.
+The story complicates the common theme of transitioning to adulthood by examining this transition on a planet where individuals have no fixed biological sex.
+The narrator Sov goes through a period of intense worry and anxiety when they learn that they are going to kemmer for the first time.
+After experiencing the kemmerhouse, however, they say that "love is love", no matter whether a person is in kemmer or not.
+Thus, the story separates the idea of love from a person's biological sex and sexuality.

 Publication and reception

 The story was first published in 1995, in the collection New Legends, edited by Martin Greenberg and Greg Bear.
 The collection was published by Legend Books.
-Alexis Lothian called it a "quietly feminist story", which demonstrated Le Guin's shift in political views since writing Left Hand towards more explicit feminism.
+Alexis Lothian called it a "quietly feminist story" that demonstrated Le Guin's shift in political views since writing Left Hand towards more explicit feminism.

 The story was also published in Le Guin's 2002 collection The Birthday of the World, along with the original novella Paradises Lost and six other stories from the period 1994–2002.
 A review of that volume stated that "Coming of Age" lacked the "giddying impact" of The Left Hand of Darkness, with which it shared a setting.
 The review called it disappointing, and stated that it was "one of the two weakest stories in the book".
 With one exception, all of the works in the collection examine unorthodox sexual relationships and marriage.